xxmathias/wxExampleApp/README.md

 # Dependecies

-In order to compile and run ttop, you will need the following dependencies:
+In order to compile and run `name`, you will need the following dependencies:

 # How to compile